galaxyproject/training-material/topics/ecology/tutorials/species-distribution-modeling/tutorial.md

 In the main panel of Wallace, the data will load.
 They can now be inspected using the map, the table, etc

-You now have your occurence records on Wallace!
+You now have your occurrence records on Wallace!

 > ### {% icon question %} Questions
 >
-> *TODO: Add a question related to the data there*
+> *TODO: Add a questio<F4>n related to the data there*
 >
 > > ### {% icon solution %} Solution
 > >
 > {: .solution }
 {: .question}

 ## Process occurrence data

-For the modelling, we need to the choose the occurences we want to use.
+For the modelling, we need to the choose the occurrences we want to use.
 There is 4 ways to do it in Wallace in the **2 Process Occ** panel:

 1. Selecting occurrences on the map by delimiting an interesting geographic area
 2. Removing occurrences by ID
 3. Delimiting a spacial thin

    This allow to select occurrences by setting a minimum distance (in km) between the different occurrences.
-For exemple, by typing 30km, we will get all the occurrences on the map which are at minimum 30km from each other.
+For example, by typing 30km, we will get all the occurrences on the map which are at minimum 30km from each other.

-4. Considering all the occurences
+4. Considering all the occurrences

 We want to work on the data from the US, we will select the occurrences with the 1st option